 “The Networked Nonprofit” by Beth Kanter, Allison Fine, and Randi Zuckerberg

-In “The Networked Nonprofit,” authors Kanter, Fine, and Zuckerberg provide some excellent tips on how your organization can use social media to drive your mission and connect with others in new and exciting ways.
+In “The Networked Nonprofit,” authors Kanter, Fine, and Zuckerberg provide some excellent tips on how your organization can use social media.
+It’s a valuable tool to drive your mission and connect with others in new and exciting ways.

 “The Little Book of Boards: A Board Member’s Handbook for Small (and Very Small) Nonprofits” by Erik Hanberg

-This little handbook is a big guide for everything you need to know about board members — their responsibilities, relationships, and how best they can support and communicate with your nonprofit.
-Whether you’re on a board or organizing a board, this is a great deconstruction of what it means to be on this side of a small nonprofit.
+This little handbook is a big guide for everything you need to know about board members.
+From their responsibilities, relationships, and how best they can support and communicate with your nonprofit.
+Whether you’re on a board or organizing a board, this is a great deconstruction of what it means to be on the other side.

 “The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work” by Teresa Amabile and Steven Kramer

 Need to spark some creativity, drive, and innovation in your team’s daily routine?
-“The Progress Principle” uses real feedback from over 200 employees to explore how leaders can foster joyful progress and motivation in their work environment.
+“The Progress Principle” uses real feedback from over 200 employees to explore how leaders can foster joyful progress and motivation at work.

 “Difficult Conversations” by Douglas Stone, Bruce Patton, and Sheila Heen

-Whether you’re faced with a heated confrontation with a coworker or you’re wondering how to provide helpful constructive criticism to your team, this book provides ways to navigate difficult discussions and walk away feeling productive and balanced.
+Maybe you’re faced with a heated confrontation, or you’re wondering how to provide helpful constructive criticism to your team.
+This book provides ways to navigate difficult discussions and walk away feeling productive and balanced.

 “Forces for Good: The Six Practices of High-Impact Nonprofits” by Leslie R. Crutchfield and Heather McLeod Grant

-Do you have a favorite book that has helped your organization rise to the top, or provided some much needed insight and motivation?
+Do you have some favorite books for organization leaders?
+Read something that has helped your organization rise to the top, or provided some much needed insight and motivation?
 Let us know!